15th Arrondissement

 Au Bon Coin, 85 Rue Brancion, 75015 Paris, France

-It’s just so tempting but I know better than to push it – it sounds romantic but I suspect I wouldn’t really get to enjoy it anyway…. we continue back to Claire’s, stopping to have a look at a couple of other little shops along the way.
-Many are closed at this time of year, everyone seems to be on summer holidays and there are ‘closed’ signs in many windows.
+It’s just so tempting but I know better than to push it – it sounds romantic but I suspect I wouldn’t really get to enjoy it anyway, we continue back to Claire’s, stopping to have a look at a couple of other little shops along the way.
+Many shops are closed during the summer.
+Everyone seems to be on holidays and many windows contain ‘closed’ signs.
 Essentials will always be in demand though and Aux Vergers De Brancion is obviously one of those necessities for the locals’ daily fruit and veg.

 Aux Vergers De Brancion